Banka Kombëtare Tregtare

-Banka Kombëtare Tregtare (BKT) is the largest and oldest operating commercial bank in Albania.
+Banka Kombëtare Tregtare (BKT) is the largest and oldest operating commercial bank in Albania, tracing its roots to the creation of the National Bank of Albania in 1925.
+In 2021, it had a market share of 26.11%.

-History

-Early establishments

-The first branch of Banka Kombëtare Tregtare was established in Durrës on 29 November 1925, in the historical building where today's BKT Durrës Branch is situated.
-This building actually represents the oldest Albanian financial institution in the country.
-1 November 1926 and 15 November 1926 are the dates in which BKT's Shkodra and Vlora Branches were established respectively.

-Banka Kombëtare Tregtare (BKT), with today's name, was established in January 1993, after the merging of the Banka Tregtare Shqiptare (BTSH) and Banka Kombëtare e Shqipërisë (BKSH).
-Actually BKT is the largest and the oldest commercial bank in Albania.
+Establishment

-BTSH was established in 1991 due to the sub-division of the activities of the State Bank of Albania, the main activity of which was managing the foreign trade operations of the state-owned entities with former socialist countries.

-The BKSH on the other hand was established in 1992 as a result of a second sub-division of the State Bank of Albania.
+In the early 1990s, Albania reformed its banking system to establish a two-tier banking system.
+In 1991, Banka Tregtare Shqiptare (BTSH) was established from the sub-division of the activities of the Albanian State Bank, the main activity of which was managing the foreign trade operations of the state-owned entities with former socialist countries.
+In 1992, Banka Kombëtare e Shqipërisë (BKSH) was created by a second sub-division of the State Bank of Albania.
 BKSH was set up to manage the domestic trading activity of the State-owned entities.
 The assets and liabilities from the activities of these two entities were transferred to BKT accounts since it was first established.

-Banka Kombëtare Tregtare was established as a Joint Stock Company in July 1997, with assets reaching ALL 2.7 billion.
+Banka Kombëtare Tregtare (BKT) was established in January 1993 by merging BTSH and BKSH.
+It was subsequently restructured as a joint-stock company in July 1997, with assets reaching ALL 2.7 billion.